 Depending on how long ago your bankruptcy was discharged and what your credit behavior has been since then, it is possible to get a business loan if it has been at least a year since it was discharged (there are lenders that only require six months), but don’t expect the bank to talk to you for at least two to five years.
 What’s more, if your bankruptcy hasn’t been discharged, a business loan is likely out of the question.

-Most lenders do not look favorably on any legal judgement or the associated liens.
-Any open liens resulting from a legal judgement will make it harder to get a loan approval, but any judgement over $10,000 is even more serious.
+Most lenders do not look favorably on any legal judgment or the associated liens.
+Any open liens resulting from a legal judgment will make it harder to get a loan approval, but any judgment over $10,000 is even more serious.

 Not all lenders require specific collateral to secure a loan, but most traditional lenders and the SBA loan guarantee program typically does.
 The SBA will not always require a borrower to fully collateralize a loan, but they will take all the collateral that you have.

 The collateral requirement can make it difficult even for healthy businesses that just don’t happen to have any assets that could be used as collateral to secure a loan from a traditional financial institution.

 Fortunately, there are lenders that don’t require specific collateral and instead rely on a general lien on business assets and a personal guarantee (along with most traditional lenders) to secure a small business loan.

 What Are the Odds of Getting a Small Business Loan Application Approved?

 If your loan application wasn’t approved, it might make you feel better to know you’re not alone: less than half of all business owners apply for funding every year, and since 2020, it’s been closer to one-third, according to the Small Business Credit Survey 2021.
 Of those businesses who do apply, more than 10% don’t receive any funding at all, while only a quarter receive the full amount they apply for.